ndmitchell/hoogle/docs/Install.md

 ### Index a directory

-Run `hoogle generate --local=mydir` to generate an index for the packages in `mydir`, which must contain `foo.txt` Hoogle input files, and optionally `foo.cabal` files.
+Run `hoogle generate --local=mydir` to generate an index for the packages in `mydir`, which must contain `foo.txt` Hoogle input files.
 Links to the results will default to Hackage, but if `@url` directives are in the `.txt` files they can override the link destination.

 ## Searching a Hoogle database